blbadger/blbadger.github.io/neural-networks.md

 ![neural network architecture]({{https://blbadger.github.io}}/neural_networks/nn_images_8.png)

-### Comparison to AlexNet
+### AlexNet revisited

 To see if the faster increase in training accuracy for Snf7 was peculiar to the particular network architecture I used, I designed a network that mimics the groundbreaking architecture now known as [AlexNet](https://papers.nips.cc/paper/2012/file/c399862d3b9d6b76c8436e924a68c45b-Paper.pdf), and the code to do this may be found [here](https://github.com/blbadger/neural-network/blob/master/AlexNet_sequential.py).
 There are a couple differences between my recreation and the original that are worth mentioning: first, the original was split accross two machines for training, leading to some parallelization that was not necessary for my training set.
 More substantially, AlexNet used an idiosyncratic normalization method that is related to but distinct from batch normalization, which has been substituted here.
 Finally, the output layer has only two rather than many neurons, as there are two categories of interest here.

 Using this network, it has previously been seen that overfitting is the result of slower increases in training accuracy relative to general learning (see [here](https://arxiv.org/abs/1611.03530) and [here](https://dl.acm.org/doi/10.5555/3305381.3305406)).
-With the AlexNet mimic, once again the training accuracies for Snf7 increased faster than for Snap29 (although test accuracy was poor for both datasets).
-This suggests that the faster training leading to overfitting in the Snf7 dataset is not peculiar to one particular network architecture and hyperparameter choice.
+With the AlexNet mimic, once again the training accuracies for Snf7 increased faster than for Snap29 (although test accuracy was poorer for both relative to the deep network above).
+This suggests that faster training leading to overfitting in the Snf7 dataset is not peculiar to one particular network architecture and hyperparameter choice.

 ![neural network architecture]({{https://blbadger.github.io}}/neural_networks/nn_images_10.png)

 ![neural network architecture]({{https://blbadger.github.io}}/neural_networks/nn_images_11.png)

-These results are intruiguing

-### Extensions to other datasets: fashion MNIST and flower types
+There are a number of interesting observations from this experiment.
+Firstly, the multiple normalization methods employed by AlexNet (relative to no normalization used for the deep network) are incapable of preventing severe overfitting for Snf7, or even for Snap29.
+Second, with no modification to hyperparameters the AlexNet architecture was able to make significant progress towards classifying Snap29 images, even though this image content is far different from the CIFAR datasets that AlexNet was designed to classify.
+Thirdly and most importantly, see below.

 ### Learning (ie increasing test classification accuracy) does not equate to global minimization of a cost function during training